xiaoylu/leetcode_category/Javascript/Readme.md

 ---
 [Understanding Classes in JavaScript By Tania Rascia](https://www.digitalocean.com/community/tutorials/understanding-classes-in-javascript)

-Extending a class: subclass constructors must call super() before setting any fields or otherwise accessing this.
+Extending a class: subclass constructors must call super() before setting any fields or otherwise accessing `this`.

 ```
 // Initializing a class